Rei-SwitchBot/faq/en-us/Hub Mini.md

 - Unplug the Hub Mini.
 - Hold the button on the devive while plugging it back in.
 - Open the SwitchBot app, go to Profile > Firmware recovery, and follow the instructions.

+6. Remove and reset Hub Mini.
+- Delete the device from the SwitchBot app by long-pressing it.
+- Press and hold the button on the Hub Mini for 15 seconds to reset.
+- Re-add the device to the app.

 ---